Alexander Thoms

 Alexander Thoms FRSE (1837–1925) was a 19th/20th century Scottish mineralogist.
 His collection of rocks and minerals form a core part of the collection within the Hunterian Museum and Art Gallery in Glasgow.

 Life

-He was born in Longforgan in Perthshire on 9 November 1837, the son of John Thoms of Clepington, and his wife, Barbara Wise.
+He was born in Longforgan, Perthshire, on 9 November 1837, the son of John Thoms of Clepington, and his wife, Barbara Wise.

 Around 1854 he went to Bengal in India and spent around three decades there managing tea plantations.
 He returned permanently to Scotland in 1884 and settled in St Andrews where he already had family links.
 He was a church elder in St Leonard's Church and served as Kirk Treasurer from 1889 to 1921.

-In 1905 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1905, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ben Peach, John Horne, Robert Kidston and James Currie.

 He died on Boxing Day, 26 December 1925, at his home on Playfair Terrace in St Andrews.